Topological 5d $\mathcal {N} = 2$ Gauge Theory: Novel Floer Homologies, their Dualities, and an $A_\infty$-category of Three-Manifolds: A Haydys-Witten Floer Homology of Four-Manifolds

 where the squaring argument~\cite{blau1993topological} means that they have to obey the vanishing of both the LHS and RHS \emph{simultaneously}.
 In other words, the configurations that the SQM localizes onto are fixed (i.e., time-invariant) critical points of the potential $V_4$ in ${\mathfrak A}_4$.

 What then should the explicit form of $V_4$ be, one might ask.
 To determine this, note that the squared terms in~\eqref{hw sqm} originate from the squared terms in~\eqref{hw sqm bosonic terms}.
-Indeed, setting the squared terms in ~\eqref{hw sqm bosonic terms} to zero minimizes the underlying 5d action, and this is consistent with setting the squared terms in~\eqref{hw sqm} to zero to minimize the equivalent SQM action.
-As such, one can deduce the explicit form of $V_4$ by comparing \eqref{flow on m5 = m4 x R 2/V} with the vanishing of the squared terms in \eqref{hw sqm bosonic terms}.
-Specifically, the vanishing of the squared terms in \eqref{hw sqm bosonic terms} would give us
+Indeed, setting the expression within the squared terms in~\eqref{hw sqm bosonic terms} to zero minimizes the underlying 5d action, and this is consistent with setting the expression within the squared terms in~\eqref{hw sqm} to zero to minimize the equivalent SQM action.
+As such, one can deduce the explicit form of $V_4$ by comparing \eqref{flow on m5 = m4 x R 2/V} with the vanishing of the expression within the squared terms in \eqref{hw sqm bosonic terms}.
+Specifically, this would give us

 and by comparing this with \eqref{flow on m5 = m4 x R 2/V}, we find that

 Here, $\mathscr{B} = \mathscr{B}_i d\gamma^i$ is a one-form on an auxiliary $\R^3$ which corresponds to an interpretation of the two-form $B$ on $M_4$ as a differential form that only has 3 independent components (because of its self-duality),\footnote{Such a correspondence between $\mathscr B$ and $B$ has also been exploited by Haydys in~\cite[eqn.~(37)]{haydys2010fukaya}.} where $\star_3$ and $\wedge_3$ are the Hodge star operator and exterior product on this auxiliary $\R^3$, respectively, such that the one-form $\star_3 (\mathscr{B} \wedge_3 \mathscr{B})$ on $\R^3$ can be interpreted as another two-form $B'$ on $M_4$ whose components are $B'_{\mu \nu} \sim [B_{\mu\rho}, B^{\rho}_{\nu}]$.